otsuka-kohei/RenamePicturesToTimestamp/README.md

 - DNG
 - ARW
 ### Not processable
+This program cannot process files of below format on other than macOS.
 - HIF (taken by Sony α series)
 ## How to use
 python rename_picture_files_to_timestamp.py [epub files directory path]